fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 - **offset_reset_policy**: Corresponds to the Kafka configuration parameter `auto.offset.reset <https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md>`_.
 This parameter influences from which offset the Kafka consumer starts to fetch log messages from an assigned partition.
 The values *latest/earliest/none* are possible.
 With a value of *none* Logprep must manage the offset by itself.
 However, this is not supported by Logprep, since it is not relevant for our use-case.
 If the value is set to *latest/largest*, the Kafka consumer starts by reading the newest log messages of a partition if a valid offset is missing.
 Thus, old log messages from that partition will not be processed.
 This setting can therefore lead to a loss of log messages.
 A value of *earliest/smallest* causes the Kafka consumer to read all log messages from a partition, which can lead to a duplication of log messages.
 Currently, the deprecated value *smallest* is used, which should be later changed to *earliest*.
 The default value of librdkafka is *largest*.
 - **enable_auto_offset_store**: Corresponds to the Kafka configuration parameter `enable.auto.offset.store <https://github.com/edenhill/librdkafka/blob/master/CONFIGURATION.md>`_.
 This parameter defines if the offset is automatically updated in memory.
 Disabling this allows Logprep to update the offset more accurately.
 The default value in librdkafka it is *true*.

+preprocessing
+^^^^^^^^^^^^^

+It is possible to activate simple preprocessors in the consumer.
+The following will describe the available preprocessors and what they do.
+They each have to be defined under the key :code:`preprocessor`.

+**hmac**

-Additionally to the previous configurations it is possible to automatically attach an HMAC to an incoming log message.
+If required it is possible to automatically attach an HMAC to incoming log messages.
-If it is required to do so the following options should be appended to the general consumer options under a new field :code:`hmac`.
+To activate this preprocessor the following options should be appended to the preprocessor options under a new field :code:`hmac`.
 This field is completely optional and can also be omitted if no hmac is needed.
 An example with hmac configuration is given at the end of this page.

 - **target**: Defines a field inside the log message which should be used for the hmac calculation.
 If the target field is not found or does not exists an error message is written into the configured output field.
 If the hmac should be